BioEnergy Control System

 Explore

-The intelligent network that regulates energy creation, distribution, and performance by integrating four key elements: Brain, Microbiome, PhysEm, and Communication Molecules.
+The intelligent network that regulates energy creation, distribution, and performance by integrating four key elements: Brain and Nervous System, Microbiome, Gut and Enteric Nervous System, PhysEm (Physiological Emotional Responses), and communication molecules such as hormones, neurotransmitters, cytokines, and more.

 Every conscious and unconscious action begins in the brain.
 Its energy allocation powers not only perception and decision-making but also emotional balance and physical health.